 About the Interdisciplinary Minor

 All graduate students at MU, regardless of department, are eligible to work toward the Interdisciplinary Minor in International Development.
-Students who complete the minor successfully will have this noted on their transcripts and be awarded a Certificate in International Development.
+Once complete, the minor will be recorded on the MU transcript.

 Interested students should contact Corinne Valdivia, PhD, director of the minor and research associate professor of agricultural economics.